 Average Weather in Kaunas Lithuania

-In Kaunas, the temperature typically varies from 20°F to 74°F over the course of the year, and is rarely below 1°F or above 84°F.
+In Kaunas, the summers are comfortable and partly cloudy and the winters are long, freezing, dry, and overcast.
+Over the course of the year, the temperature typically varies from 20°F to 74°F and is rarely below 1°F or above 84°F.

 The warm season lasts for 3.6 months, from May 18 to September 7, with an average daily high temperature above 65°F. The hottest day of the year is July 24, with an average high of 74°F and low of 56°F.